Dr Tom Schofield

 - Schofield G, Schofield T. Exploring Space with Field Venturer.
 In: Research Through Design (RTD 2017).
 2017, Edinburgh, UK.

 - Schofield T, Arrigoni G. Network Time Where it Counts.
 Temporality and Critical Approaches to Infrastructure.
-In: Design for Next.
+In: Design For Next: Proceedings of the 12th European Academy of Design Conference.
 2017, Rome, Italy: Taylor and Francis.
-In Press.

 - Schofield T, Whitelaw M, Kirk D. Research through design and digital humanities in practice: What, how and who in an archive research project.
-Digital Scholarship in the Humanities 2017, 18, 2-16.
+Digital Scholarship in the Humanities 2017, 132(Suppl 1), i103-i120.

 - Durrant A, Kirk D, Trujillo-Pisanty D, Moncur W, Orzech L, Schofield T, Elsden C, Chatting D, Monk A. Transitions in Digital Personhood: Online Activity in Early Retirement.
 In: CHI Conference on Human Factors in Computing Systems (CHI '17).
 2017, Denver, CO: ACM.